andy-guttridge/tribehub_react/README.md

 Additionally, while colours for the primary and secondary colours (when used as backgrounds) are automatically defined by DaisyUI, these were overidden for the light theme to resolve some contrast issues highlighted by the Wave accessability validator.

-Likewise, two additional CSS classes (`.CalWeekendText` and `.CalTextBlack`) were defined especially for the dark mode theme, to resolve some contrast issues with the default calendar colour for weekend days against the dark background and with the light coloured text used for some highlighted cells against the already light primary, secondary and accent colours in dark mode.
+Likewise, two additional CSS classes (`.CalWeekendText` and `.CalTextBlack`) were defined especially for the dark mode theme, to resolve some contrast issues with the default calendar colour for weekend days and the light coloured text used for some highlighted cells.

 ### Fonts
 Google fonts were used for the project.